rabiaf183/precise-angle-detection-using-NeuralNetworks/README.md

 ```
 pip install pandas
 ```
-> for machine learning tasks we have used torch.
+> For machine learning tasks we have used torch.
 To install torch we first create a virtual environment.
  ```
 sudo apt update
 sudo apt install python3-venv -y